Build an insulated coffee box for when you need a lot of hot beverages

-Inspiration hit him one day after buying a Box o’ Coffee from Tim Horton’s® on his way to teach a motorcycle safety class to aspiring scootertrash.
-Disappointed that the Tim Horton’s coffee didn’t stay warm very long, he salvaged the Mylar® bag with its built-in cap and built his own insulated box.
+Inspiration hit him one day after buying a box o’ coffee (Tim’s Take 12™) from Tim Horton’s® on his way to teach a motorcycle safety class to aspiring scootertrash.
+Disappointed that the Tim Horton’s boxed coffee didn’t stay warm for as long as he would have liked, he salvaged the Mylar® bag with its built-in cap and built his own insulated coffee box.

 You may be asking yourself “Why not just buy a decent thermos?”
 That’s a valid question.
 I have a Stanley® thermos my father bought me as a 14-year-old kid to take in the woods for deer hunting.
 In those days I drank warm Vernors® Ginger Ale or hot chocolate and later I started drinking coffee and discovered caffeine, my favorite addiction.
 The problem with the Stanley is that it only holds 7 cups of liquid: enough for a short day excursion.
 Daryl’s box o’ coffee holds 2½ pots of the delicious hot brew—enough for a long overnight excursion.

 Let’s take a look at what Daryl did with his prototype, then at what I did to make one for myself.